 Given that religious Americans are more likely to go to college and graduate, it should not be surprising that this would not translate into having a more prestigious occupation requiring more education.

 It seems that religion affects occupational success through education, doing better in school, less likely to get into trouble with the law, and increased graduation rates.

-Since religious people tend to have the most prestigious job positions, it should not be surprising that they might acquire greater wealth than their non-religious counterparts.
+Since religious people tend to have the most prestigious job positions, it should not be surprising that they tend to acquire greater wealth than their non-religious counterparts.
 This also relates to less tendency toward activities that might adversely affect wealth collection such as criminal activity, gambling, extra-marital affairs, or being a high school dropout.

 It turns out to be difficult to determine the wealth of a group; surveys concerning personal or family wealth have been shown not to be accurate.
 But there are indirect measures of wealth that can be determined.

 Among both whites and African Americans, weekly church attendance is associated with a far greater tendency to house ownership than those who never attend.

 Another measure is stock ownership.
 Responses to the question, “In the past twelve months have you invested money in a stock or mutual funds” were tallied.
 Results show that 18 percent of weekly church attendees had invested in the stock market compared to only 9 percent of non-attenders.

 Another recent study from Duke University shows that Catholics tended to have increased wealth mobility than others.
 Wealth mobility is defined as moving from one economic status to an improved economic status.